 Triptan drugs, which constrict vessels and moderate chemical reactions in the brain, often are prescribed.
 Best taken at the first twinge of a headache, some can be formulated to melt on the tongue, inhaled as a nasal spray or self-injected for times when nausea makes ingesting oral meds impossible.

 A dull, steady pressure ache on both sides of the head, back of head and neck.
 Usually mild and transient, makes you feel as if you're wearing a tight headband.

 How long they last: A few hours or until you sleep.
 Can occur daily.

 Who gets them: Nearly 70 percent of men and 90 percent of women have tension headaches occasionally.

 What causes them: Doctors used to blame muscle tension.
-However, more recent studies show that certain stimuli -- stress, loss of sleep, dehydration, etc. -- produce biochemical changes in the body that can increase pain sensitivity and are felt by some people as a
+However, more recent studies show that certain stimuli -- stress, loss of sleep, dehydration, etc. -- produce biochemical changes in the body that can increase pain sensitivity and are felt by some people as a headache.

 Preventive measures: A headache diary can help you learn what brings them on.
 Don't skip meals, get enough sleep and exercise regularly to counter stress.